 Rule # 3 – Find and Uplifting Community

-When things are rough find a community to inspire you.
+When things are rough finding a community to inspire you.
 This community may be outside your friend circle, they may not be your family.
-Find people who had overcome adversity and learn from their struggle.
+Find people who had overcome adversity and learn from their struggles.
 Their stories may be nothing like yours; perhaps they climbed a mountain, succeeded in business or lost a loved one.
-Allow yourself to be inspire by their ability to overcome the challenges they faced.
-Allow their triumphs to change your mind set on how you look at the obstacles in your life.
-Connect with their power, passion and mindset and allow it to mold your journey forward.
+Allow yourself to be inspired by their ability to overcome the challenges they faced.
+Allow their triumphs to change your mindset on how you look at the obstacles in your life.
+Connect with their power, passion, and mindset and allow it to mold your journey forward.
 (Really you can watch almost any Christmas Movie you can find and you will easily find your community.)

 Personally I love listening to either Simon Sinek or Brene Brown speak.
 (I plug into YouTube videos and listen to anything they have available.)
 I can’t rave enough about either one of them and if you like to read I highly suggest either Simon’s “Start with Why” or Brene’s “Daring Greatly”, both books make me want to be more, they drive me to my own personal revolution, evolution, and growth.